 The results are in and multiple sensors showed that NASA’s 355-foot-tall Mobile Launcher reacted as expected during its move to Launch Pad 39B in November 2011.
-Engineers were testing to see if the if the structure and crawler would be up to the challenge and stated that the actual results varied less than 5 percent from the predicted computer models used in designing the ML.
+Engineers were testing to see if the structure and crawler would be up to the challenge and stated that the actual results varied less than 5 percent from the predicted computer models used in designing the ML.

 The 355-foot-tall Mobile Launcher, or ML, behaved as expected during its move to Launch Pad 39B in November 2011, an analysis of multiple sensors showed.
 The top of the tower swayed less than an inch each way.